Accounting1

 — 7 minutes reading

-So today, we’ll get into the nitty-gritty of what is AOV and why it’s such a useful metric.
-We’ll explore how to easily calculate your business’s average order value, the benefits of knowing your AOV, and some proven strategies to help improve your average order value.
+So today, we’ll get into the nitty-gritty of what AOV is and why it’s such a useful metric.
+We’ll explore how to easily calculate your business’s average purchase amount, the benefits of knowing your AOV, and some proven strategies to help improve it.

 Avenge Order Value Formula: